ldfrancis/multi_agent_tennis/report.md

 ## Training parameters

-Trading was done using an adam optimizer with a learning rate of 5e-5 for both the policy and critic with batch size of 64.
+Traning was done using an adam optimizer with a learning rate of 5e-5 for both the policy and critic with batch size of 64.
 Collected experiences were repeatedly used to train the agent for a number of times equal to EPOCHS.
 The parameters for training can be configured in the [config.py](config.py)

 Below is a description of the parameters found in [config.py](config.py).